collinbarrett/collinbarrett.github.io/_posts/2018-07-03-stylecop-ordering-resharper.md

 extension](https://plugins.jetbrains.com/plugin/11619-stylecop-by-jetbrains) for R#, but its scope does not seem to be directly applicable to applying a File Layout alone.

-## StyleCop’s Ordering Rules
+## StyleCop's Ordering Rules

 The [StyleCopAnalyzer project](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) has a subset of rules that I have converted for use in R# File Layout.
 This handful of rules were cherry-picked only in the sense that they meet the following requirements:

 - are applicable inside of a class, struct, or interface
-- are supported by R#’s File Layout feature
+- are supported by R#'s File Layout feature
 - are not [deprecated by StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/KnownChanges.md)